List of states and territories of the United States

 A map of the United States showing its 50 states, federal district and five inhabited territories.
 Alaska, Hawaii, and the territories are shown at different scales.
 The Aleutian Islands and the uninhabited northwestern Hawaiian Islands are omitted from the map.

-The United States of America is a federal republic consisting of 50 states, a federal district (Washington, D.C., the capital city of the United States), five major territories, and minor islands.
+The United States of America is a federal republic consisting of 50 states and a federal district (Washington, D.C., the capital city of the United States).
+The U.S. also possesses five major territories and nine minor islands.
 Both the states and the United States as a whole are each sovereign jurisdictions.
 The Tenth Amendment to the United States Constitution allows states to exercise all powers of government not delegated to the federal government.
 Each state has its own constitution and government.
 All states and their residents are represented in the federal Congress, a bicameral legislature consisting of the Senate and the House of Representatives.
 Each state elects two senators, while representatives are distributed among the states in proportion to the most recent constitutionally mandated decennial census.

-Each state is entitled to select a number of electors to vote in the Electoral College, the body that elects the president of the United States, equal to the total of representatives and senators in Congress from that state.
+Each state is entitled to select a number of electors to vote in the Electoral College, the body that elects the nation's president and vice president, equal to the total of representatives and senators in Congress from that state.
 The federal district does not have representatives in the Senate, but has a non-voting delegate in the House, and it is entitled to electors in the Electoral College.
 Congress can admit more states, but it cannot create a new state from territory of an existing state or merge two or more states into one without the consent of all states involved.
 Each new state is admitted on an equal footing with the existing states.